Allicai/RPS_CV/README.md

 Run `rps.py`, and click `s` to begin the countdown.
 Clicking `d` will toggle a cheatmode, where the AI is unbeatable, waiting a few milliseconds after the player's input to pick the winning option every time.

-Keep in mind that the hand gestures should be made vertically, e.g. two fingers pointing up if your choice is scissors.
+Keep in mind that the hand gestures should be made vertically, e.g. a peace sign if your choice is scissors.